Canary Wharf, London

 Legal bill for BA: £100M.

-St Paul’s Cathedral, London
+St Paul’s Cathedral, Ludgate Hill, London

 Taken from the Roof Terrace at One New Change.
 Feels like a scene from Assassin’s Creed up here.
 I need to re-discover the City I was born in.
 It will be a personal project, starting from the rise of London from its genesis in AD 43 when the Romans invaded Britain.
-May take a few years…
+It may take a few years…

 It’s in the heart of London’s old banking and insurance district.
 So expect city suits enjoying cocktails and tapas before taking the last train home.
-If you’re visiting whilst on vacation, purchase tickets from the St Paul’s website and take a tour inside.
+If you’re visiting whilst on vacation, its best to purchase tickets from the Official St Paul’s Cathedral Website to take a tour inside.
 Its awe inspiring.

 Litmus the Email Marketing guys were back for their Design Conference in London this August.
 Attendees and Key Note Speakers from around the world connected and exchanged cutting edge email geekery ideas.
 What a friendly bunch of guys and girls.